Last updated:

 On Sept.
 8, a devastating magnitude 6.8 earthquake hit Morocco just after 11 p.m. local time.

 The earthquake’s depth was 11.5 miles, and the epicenter was 44 miles southwest of Marrakesh (French: Marrakech) near the town of Adassil, in the High Atlas Mountains, Al Haouz province.
-There are many picturesque but tiny villages in the mountains, several of which have been devastated.
+There are many picturesque but tiny villages in the mountains, several of which were devastated.

 Although Marrakesh and Taroudant have higher levels of relative wealth, according to Crisis Ready, the earthquake “occurred in a predominantly rural and mountainous area with low levels of relative wealth particularly near the epicenter.”
 These mountain villages are very remote and hard to reach with aid and resources.

 This earthquake was the strongest to hit Morocco in at least 120 years.
 Hundreds of aftershocks have been recorded, with the highest being a 5.9 quake.
-Aftershocks are expected to continue for the foreseeable future.
+Data Friendly Space reports that 59,000 homes were damaged and 19,000 homes were destroyed.

 Earthquakes are among the most devastating natural hazards. .